 New Britain is a larger medium-sized city located in the state of Connecticut.
 With a population of 72,808 people and 21 constituent neighborhoods, New Britain is the eighth largest community in Connecticut.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, New Britain is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+New Britain is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, New Britain is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in New Britain who work in office and administrative support (14.27%), sales jobs (10.50%), and food service (7.36%).

-In terms of college education, New Britain is nearly on par with the US average for all cities of 21.84%: 18.79% of adults 25 and older in New Britain have a bachelor's degree or advanced degree.
+The education level of New Britain citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.79% of adults 25 and older in New Britain have a college degree.

 The per capita income in New Britain in 2010 was $21,470, which is low income relative to Connecticut, and lower middle income relative to the rest of the US.
 This equates to an annual income of $85,880 for a family of four.
 However, New Britain contains both very wealthy and poor people as well.